Release aid: Advantages

 The first advantage of using a release aid is the drastic decrease in chance of dry firing a compound bow.
 Doing this runs the risk of damaging the bow, and can result in the injury of the user.

 Using a release aid can also make it easier to group arrows tighter together, due to a consistent release that is put on the bowstring every time, rather than using finger muscles to hold back the weight of the bow, which makes the release of the bowstring harder to replicate consistently.
 This is true not only under high pressure situations, but also in any regular practice.

 If used with a wrist strap, the release allows one to pull the draw weight of the bow with the arm muscles instead of all the tension being put on the fingers.

 Lastly, many modern compound bows are designed to be shot using a release aid.
 They are designed with solid limb stops and fine planes of motion.
 This increases the chance of the bow string "jumping" off the cams if a release aid is not used.

 Disadvantages

 As any mechanical device, it can and will break eventually.
-An archer who does not have an extra release may end up shooting with his fingers, which changes draw length and accuracy.
+An archer who does not have an extra release may end up shooting with their fingers, which changes draw length and accuracy.